Procol • March 7, 2024 • 9 min read

 Also, every business is different, and so is its need.
 Hence, the procurement audit checklist is not set in stone.
 Procurement leaders can always create checklists according to their requirements and circumstances.

-Why you need to focus on procurement audit program
+Why you need to focus on the procurement audit program

 Needless to say, an audit of the procurement process is the backbone of any business.
 Its fundamental goal is to protect the business, stakeholders, and assets against threats by carefully assessing various documents, processes, and procedures.
 Here are a few reasons why businesses think it is indispensable-